Google Ads audit: How to make the most of PPC campaigns

 3. Break down the Google Quality Score

-Google’s Quality Score assigns each of your ad and keyword combinations a rating between 0 and 10.
-The score is based on three key factors:
+Google’s Quality Score assigns each of your ad/keyword combinations a rating between 0 and 10 based on three factors:

-- Ad relevance: How relevant does your ad feel to people using the keywords you’re targeting?
+- Ad relevance: How relevant your ad is to people using the keywords you’re targeting.

 - Expected clickthrough rate: Compares the clickthrough rate of your ads to all ads targeting the same keywords.

-- Landing page experience: Analyzes the landing pages your ads point to.
-How relevant are these pages to someone who clicks your ad?
-How easy are they to navigate and engage with?
+- Landing page experience: Evaluates the landing pages your ads point to—how relevant they are and how easy they are to navigate and engage with.

-The higher the Quality Score of your ads, the less you’ll pay per click and the more likely your ads are to show up in more valuable premium positions.
+The higher the Quality Score, the less you’ll pay per click and the more likely your ads are to show up in premium positions.

-You’ll want to slice and review your Quality Score data by campaign, ad group, and specific keywords.
-This helps you spot poor performance areas, so you can either optimize them – or at least stop throwing money after them.
+Slice and review your Quality Score data by campaign, ad group, and keyword.
+This helps you spot poor-performance areas, so you can optimize them—or stop spending on them.

-Start with a complete overview of every keyword that has a below-average performance within any of the three main factors: ad relevance, expected clickthrough rate, or landing page experience.
-This lets you tackle the low-hanging fruit first before moving on to further tweaks.
+Start with a complete overview of every keyword that performs below average in any of the three factors above.
+Tackle the low-hanging fruit first before moving on to further tweaks.

 4. Audit your landing pages

-Sometimes, your landing pages are the issue, rather than the Google Ads themselves.
+Sometimes your landing pages are the issue, not the Google Ads themselves.

-Your ads might be hyper relevant and succeed in driving a high rate of clicks.
-But if these ads point to landing pages that don’t match the user intent or are difficult to interact with, your entire ad performance will suffer.
+Your ads might be highly relevant and drive a strong click-through rate.
+But if they point to landing pages that don’t match user intent or are difficult to interact with, overall performance will suffer.

-- Showing users what they expect to see based on your Google Ads
+- Show users what they expect to see based on your Google Ads

 - Load quickly and are easy to navigate on any device

-- Have clear, visible, and relevant call-to-action elements
+- Have clear, visible, and relevant calls to action

-You’ll often have to create entirely new, niche landing pages that match the long-tail keywords you’re targeting.
-An ad for “wooden toddler toys” should ideally take people to a landing page that displays wooden toys for toddlers, rather than driving traffic to the general “/toys/” category of your site.
+You’ll often need new, niche landing pages that match long-tail keywords.
+An ad for “wooden toddler toys” should ideally go to a page showing wooden toys for toddlers, not a generic “/toys/” category.

-Simply put: If your landing pages do not convert, your Google Ads budget is wasted.
+Simply put: if your landing pages don’t convert, your Google Ads budget is wasted.

-5. Review your search terms for potential negative keywords
+5. Review search terms for potential negative keywords

-Your Google Ads audit must also involve a look at your list of negative keywords.
-These are any keywords which end up driving traffic that doesn’t match your value proposition.
+Your audit must include a look at your list of negative keywords—terms that drive traffic that doesn’t match your value proposition.

-For instance, maybe your online bakery targets the word “cookie” with its Google Ads.
-Then you suddenly see a lot of traffic from people asking how to delete their browser cookies.
-You content doesn’t actually help these visitors, so you’ll want to add the word “browser” to the negative keywords list to avoid showing your ads for this search query.
+For example, if your online bakery targets “cookie,” you might see traffic from people searching how to delete browser cookies.
+Your content doesn’t help these visitors, so add “browser” to your negative keywords to avoid showing ads for that query.

-You must keep track of and regularly update your negative keywords list to make sure you’re not losing money on completely irrelevant visitors.
+Keep track of and regularly update your negative keywords to avoid wasting money on irrelevant visitors.

 6. Audit your spending allocation

-At this stage of your Google Ads audit, you’ll have a much more complete picture of how your campaigns, ad groups, and ads are performing.
-This picture should guide your bidding strategy and budget allocation.
+By now, you’ll have a clearer picture of how your campaigns, ad groups, and ads are performing.
+Use this to guide your bidding strategy and budget allocation.

-You can now turn up the spending on campaigns and ads that are doing well.
-Alternatively, you can reduce or even cut the ad spend on ads that drive poorly converting traffic.
-(At least until you find a way to fix or optimize them.)
+Increase spend on campaigns and ads that perform well.
+Reduce or pause spend on ads that drive poorly converting traffic—at least until you can fix or optimize them.

-Assessing and adjusting your Google Ads budget on an ongoing basis ensures that you consistently get the most value out of your paid search traffic spend.
+Assessing and adjusting your Google Ads budget on an ongoing basis ensures you consistently get the most value out of your paid search spend.

 7. Use web analytics tools to optimize your conversion rate

-Once your Google Ads have been fully optimized with a PPC management software, you can turn your attention to what happens on your website itself.
+Once your Google Ads are fully optimized—potentially with a PPC management software—turn your attention to what happens on your website.

-Pull up reports from your web analytics tool to understand the way ads visitors navigate your site, how they convert, and where they run into issues.
-This gives you an indication of whether your site experience closely matches the expectations of your visitors and their search intent.
+Pull reports from your web analytics tool to understand how ads visitors navigate your site, how they convert, and where they run into issues.
+This indicates whether your site experience matches visitor expectations and search intent.

-You can also look at the heatmaps for your Google Ads landing pages to identify roadblocks and improve call-to-action elements.
+You can also review heatmaps for your Google Ads landing pages to identify roadblocks and improve call-to-action elements.

 Ready to make the most out of your Google Ads?